Health-Informatics-UoN/Carrot-Mapper/README.md

    2. [JavaScript](#javascript)

 # Introduction
-This repository contains information and code for the CO-CONNECT Mapping Pipeline.
+This repository contains information and code for the CaRROT-Mapper system.
+This is a containerised Django/React webapp and associated Azure Functions which facilitates the generation of rules mapping datasets to the OMOP standard through manual and automated means.

 # Getting Started <a name="getting-started"></a>

-## Manually
-To run the mapping pipeline Django MVP:

-1. Clone this repository
-2. Create a Python virtual environment and install Django
-3. Create a new superuser for testing
-4. Log into the admin area at localhost:8080/admin/ to view the data

 ## Docker